onedarnleyroad/craftcms/README.md

 4. Run `npm install`
 5. Spin up Vite server

 Open up a browser to your project to verify that Vite is connected.
-Begin making beautiful things. ❤️
+Begin crafting beautiful things. ❤️

 ## Makefile